Estimated reading time: 7 minutes

 - $6,000 2021 IRA Maximum Contribution Limit

 - $1,000 IRA Catch-up Contribution (if you’re age 50 or older)

-Saving for retirement may not sound sexy or fun, but with free money and 401(k) contribution increases, you have to admit it’s a little exciting!
+Saving for retirement may not sound sexy or fun, but with free money and the 401(k) contribution increase, you have to admit it’s a little exciting!
 Don’t wait to invest.
-Saving for retirement is the new black in 2020, to get YOU in the black for your retirement!
+Saving for retirement is the new black in 2021, to get YOU in the black for your retirement!

 I’m so excited to invite you to join our Financial Success Society Waitlist!
 Our enrollment opens soon (so don’t miss a chance to get on the notification list).
 Your journey to financial success is unique and with this exclusive membership, you’ll receive the guidance you desire, enabling you to move financially forward, no matter where you are in your financial journey.
 At Making Cents Count, we offer an array of outstanding products and services to help you get control of your finances so they won’t control you!